pinalikefruit/ethernaut/README.md

 yarn
 ```
 ## Solution explained
-  The bugs is in `withdraw()` function, you update the balance before you send funds.
+1. The elevator contract using `msg.sender` for example Building, so you have full control of `isLastFloor()`,here is the key.
+2. Check `Hack.sol` for the complete solution.
 ### Run test [automated solution]
  - `yarn test:unit` for local testing
  - `yarn deploy:testnet` remember change address in `helper-hardhat-config.ts`